Clarion University Libraries Reserve Policy

 Complete a Library Reserves Request form for each item and include it with the material to be placed on reserve.
 You will be asked to include complete bibliographic information as well as copyright information for each request.

-Digital copies may be forwarded as e-mail attachments or submitted on floppy discs.
+Digital copies may be forwarded as e-mail attachments or submitted on CD, DVD, or USB media.
 Links to e-books and database articles licensed by the University can also be added to E-Reserve lists in compliance with vendor licensing agreements.